learn-co-curriculum/pfwtfp-validating-pseudocode/README.md

 Try testing the table with: `DivideBaguetteEvenly( 60cm baguette, 1 people)`.
 That's certainly wrong output as well.

+### Thinking is the Problem

+> "The brain is not designed for thinking.
+It's designed to save you from having to think...Thinking is slow and unreliable."
+>
+> _Why Don't Students Like School_ by Daniel T. Willingham

+Did you find the bug in the pseudocode before this lesson?
+Congratulations. ***Most people don't see the bug!*** The reason is because of the way our brains work.
+We look at (pseudo-)code and think: "Huh, that's nicely formatted codey words and parentheses, probably right."
+Even when we read *every* word, our brains encourage us to skip and lose focus.
+Programming is, in many ways, like a martial art or yoga: patience, awareness, and focus are all essential to success.
+If you didn't spot the bug, you should not be aware of just how fallible ***we all*** are when programming.
+We have to beat our brains' desire to blind us to truth.

+We can do that by:

+* Coding small methods that we test, verify, and then stitch together with other small methods
+* Understanding our biology and being aware that a second, third, and fiftieth pair of eyes is a help
+* Knowing when to reach for discipline-enforcing tools (like tables, above)
+* Having a default process or procedure we "fall back" to when we are stumped

+We're going to show you our baseline process for working now.

 ### Introducing the Triangle Process of Debugging

 Whenever we debug we should always examine a single code "bloc" (a procedure, a